JayBready/JayBready/README.md

 - 👋 Hi, I’m @JayBready
-- 👀 I’m interested in ...
+- 👀 I’m interested in doing some computer technicals
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Information Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on pretty much anything, and it doesn't have to be coding and programming either
 - 📫 How to reach me
 - Discord: sir.breadlord
 - Instagram:@jason_breadman